Jayavelrajan/Spotify-data-analysis/README.md

 - Power BI: Used for data visualization and analysis, creating interactive reports and dashboards.
 - Spotify API: Accessed to retrieve streaming data for analysis.
 - Python: Potentially used for data preprocessing and cleaning before importing into Power BI.
+- Microsoft Excel: Utilized for data preprocessing, cleaning, and potentially for some additional analysis or calculations before importing into Power BI.

 ## Analysis Highlights
 - Trend analysis of streaming patterns over the years.